microsoft/azure_arc/docs/scenario_guidelines/_index.md

 ## Description

 All Jumpstart scenarios start with an overview of what the outcome will be after you run the automation.
-This description should also mention the starting point for the automation, for example for day two scenarios you may need an already deployed server or Kubernetes cluster that is onboarded onto Azure Arc, you should also include pointers to scenarios that would allow you to get to that starting point.
+This description should also mention the starting point for the automation, for example for "Unified Operations" (day-2) scenarios you may need an already deployed server or Kubernetes cluster that is onboarded onto Azure Arc, you should also include pointers to scenarios that would allow you to get to that starting point.

 ## Prerequisites